Three Schur functors related to pre-Lie algebras: Universal multiplicative envelopes and K ahler differentials

-We conclude our paper with another, slightly simpler result on universal enveloping algebras, a functorial version of the result of \cite[Th.~1]{KU2004}.
+The result of this section is a strengthening of the PBW theorem for universal multiplicative envelopes of pre-Lie algebras \cite[Th.~1]{KU2004}.
 A possibility of such a result is indicated in \cite[Th.~5.4]{Kh2019}; however, the proof of that paper utilises the shuffle operad criterion of freeness \cite[Th.~4]{Do2013}, and therefore no filtrations of algebras can be obtained from filtrations of operads, and no direct conclusion about Schur functors can be made.
-The following argument rectifies this problem, using combinatorics related to that of the vertebrate species of Joyal \cite{MR633783} (albeit a bit different).

-\begin{theorem} Let $V$ be a pre-Lie algebra, and $\mathsf{UA}(V)$ its associative universal enveloping algebra.
+\begin{theorem} Let $L$ be a pre-Lie algebra.
 There is a vector space isomorphism

 Moreover, these isomorphisms can be chosen in a way that is natural with respect to pre-Lie algebra morphisms. \end{theorem}